skeerthana08-cpu/my-first-html-project/README.md

 - '<!DOCTYPE html>' : This tells the browser that the document is written in HTML5
 - '<html lang="en">' : This the root element of an HTML document
-- 'lang="en"' : Specifies the language of the webpage
 - '<head>' : Contains information about the webpage but not visible on the page
 - '<meta charset="UTF-8"' : Defines the character encoding
 - '<title>' : The title of the webpage
 - '<style>' : Used to write CSS inside HTML
 - '</style>' : Ends the CSS styling section
-- '<body>' : It contains all visible content if the webpage
+- '<body>' : Contains all visible content if the webpage

 ## Other Tags